pingcap/docs/tidb-cloud/tidb-node-group-management.md

     - Each TiDB node group has an independent endpoint.
     - When you delete a TiDB node group, the related network setting (such as private link and IP access list) will be deleted too.

-- Default Group: When a cluster created, a default TiDB node group is created.
+- Default Group: When a cluster is created, a default TiDB node group is created.
 Therefore, each cluster has a default group.
-The default group can not be deleted.
+The default group cannot be deleted.

 ## Prerequisites